~Kapitel des Vogels~

 Pique put her hands on her hips.
 "You were a duck all along, weren't you?"

-Startled by the blunt statement, Eir couldn't hold back a quack and in a flurry of crimson sparkles, turned into a duck in front of the entire crowd.
+Startled by the blunt statement, Eir couldn't hold back a quack, and in a flurry of magenta sparkles, she turned back into a duck in front of the entire crowd.